julietrajan/demo1/project-files/folder2/video.md

 4. Power Apps retrieves data from the Azure SQL Database through the Azure Function being exposed by Azure API Management.
 5. User reviews and updates POs in Power Apps and sends this data to suppliers through CSV exports.
 6. Power BI reports trends in supplier status.

-Enjoy the game and learn how these Azure services work together to streamline business processes!
-If you have any questions or need further assistance, feel free to ask.
-Happy learning! 😊

-{% raw %}
-<p>Line of business extension!</p>

-<canvas id="myCanvas" width="1000" height="830" style="border:1px solid #000000;"></canvas>

 <script>
     const canvas = document.getElementById('myCanvas');